The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Analysis of Standard Horvitz-Thompson estimator (Theorem thm:true_HT_d_regular )

 In other words, $R_{A,B}$ contains the nodes outside of $A\cup B$ that have children in both $A$ and $B$.
 Intuitively, edges in $F_{A,B}$ and nodes in $R_{A,B}$ induce correlations between subsets $A,B$ when we run the Conflict Graph Design.

 We now present a general theorem that bounds $C_{A,B}$ for arbitrary sets $A,B$, which we refer to as the \emph{correlation lemma}.
-This result will be instantiated in the proof of Theorem~\ref{thm:true_HT_d_regular} with $A$ and $B$ being the extended neighborhoods of two nodes in the graph.
+This result will be instantiated in the proof of Theorem~\mainref{thm:true_HT_d_regular} with $A$ and $B$ being the extended neighborhoods of two nodes in the graph.

 \begin{restatable}[Correlation Lemma]{theorem}{corrlemma} Let $G$ be a graph with maximum eigenvalue $\lamG$ satisfying $\dmax \leq C \cdot \lamG$ for some constant $C>0$.
 Let $A,B \subseteq [n]$ be two arbitrary subsets with $|A|,|B| \leq \dmax +1$ and let $I = A \cap B$.
 Then, there exists an absolute constant $C'$ that depends only on $C$, such that